Serena beats No. 2 seed Kontaveit at US Open to reach 3rd Rd

 After beating 80th-ranked Danka Kovinic in straight sets Monday, then collecting her 23rd victory in her past 25 matches against someone ranked Nos.
 1 or 2 against Kontaveit on Wednesday, the six-time champion at Flushing Meadows will play Friday for a spot in the fourth round.

 Her opponent will be Ajla Tomljanovic, a 29-year-old Australian who is ranked 46th.
-They've never met.
+They've never met, but Tomljanovic, who said she considers herself a Williams fan, figures she knows what to anticipate from the American — and from those in the seats.

+“I was playing on Court 7 both of my matches so far at the same time as her, and I could hear the crowd.
+I’m like, ‘Court 7 isn’t that close.’
+I kept thinking, ‘Oh, my God, that’s annoying me and I’m not even playing against her,’" Tomljanovic said.
+“I don’t know how I’m going to do it.”

+Making Williams' potential path possibly simpler if she can get past Tomljanovic: 2021 U.S. Open runner-up Leylah Fernandez and 2021 French Open champion Barbora Krejcikova both lost.

 After pulling out a tight first set, then faltering in the second, Williams headed to the locker room for a bathroom break before the third.